KSP-KOS/KOS/doc/source/structures/vessels/gimbal.rst

 Gimbal
 ======

-Many engines in KSP have thrust vectoring gimbals and in ksp they are their own module
+Many engines in KSP have thrust vectoring gimbals which are handled by their own module

 .. structure:: Gimbal